stfil-io/stfil-cli/README.md

 ```
 When running with docker, you need to complete the initialization operations

-When running with docker, you need to complete the initialization operation, and when the container is ready, exit the container command line using
+and when the container is ready, exit the container command line using
 ```sh
 Ctrl + P followed by  Ctrl + Q
 ```